 Managing a job search during or after cancer treatment is not only challenging but can also be incredibly anxiety-filled at a time when you need it least.
-Below are a battery of resources to help you think through everything from resume building to interviewing and tracking your contacts.
+Below are a battery of free resources and services to help you think through everything from resume building to interviewing and tracking your contacts.

 Depending on what your treatment plan looked like you may have some gaps in your resume.
 Check out three sample resumes to see what kind of resume style works best for you (Entry Level Resume, Chronological Resume, Functional/Chronological Resume).

 This list includes some sample key words for different functional specialties to include in your resume.
 Use this list to help you start brainstorming what special skills you have that you want to highlight on your resume.